SEVIS Fee Requirement

 This fee does NOT go to College of the Desert; it goes to the US government.
 College of the Desert is sending you this notice as a courtesy to help you with the F-1 visa application process.

-The SEVIS fee is US $200 and can be paid by one of the two methods below:
+The SEVIS fee for the F-1 visa is US$200.
+It can be paid for by one of three ways:

 College of the Desert recommends that you use the credit card option to ensure timely processing of your SEVIS fee payment.